NijazK/NijazK.github.io/_posts/2023-01-15-MeanReversionCyclicals.markdown

 image: /assets/article_images/2023-18-01-FixedRateModel/FixedRateModel.jpg
 image2: /assets/article_images/2023-18-01-FixedRateModel/FixedRateModel-mobile.jpg
 ---
-Using QuantConnect to model a Mean Reversion trading strategy for cyclicla stocks.
+Using QuantConnect to model a Mean Reversion trading strategy for cyclical stocks.

 ## Cyclical Stocks.
 Cyclical stocks are stocks that are affected by macroeconomic changes.
 For example, a car manufacturer's stock should be doing better in a good economy because many consumers might be able to afford newer cars during a good economic cycle.
 On the other hand, car manufacturers will not be doing so well when the economy is in a recession because buying new cars isn't readily available to many consumers during a recession.
 This results in higher volatility as well as market inefficiencies.